“The supreme accomplishment is to blur the line between work and play.” Arnold J. Toynbee

 In times of crisis, individuals and businesses are looking to find a way out of their calamity.
 Businesses will be looking to lower their costs and individuals will be looking to find ways of creating an income.

-As a freelancer selling a service online to a worldwide market, this will be your opportunity to:
+As a freelancer promoting a service online to a worldwide market, this will be your opportunity to:

 - Adapt your message or service to what is needed in the market.